terralang/terra/release/share/terra/README.md

 brew install cmake llvm@6
 ```

-Terra supports two build system: **GNU Make** and **CMake**.
-CMake is
-newer but is generally recommended.
-Note that in Ubuntu, the LLVM
-packages for versions < 6 are broken in Ubuntu 16.04 and older.
-Please
+Note that in Ubuntu, the LLVM packages for versions < 6 are broken in
-either upgrade to LLVM 6 or Ubuntu 18.04, or build LLVM from source,
+Ubuntu 16.04 and older.
+Please either upgrade to LLVM 6 or Ubuntu
-or else use GNU Make on these systems.
+18.04, or build LLVM from source, or else use GNU Make on these
+systems (see below).

-Terra also supports an older NMake build system for Windows, but CMake
+Terra also supports an older build system based on GNU Make (for
+Linux, macOS) and NMake (for Windows).
+These build systems are both
+deprecated, and in the vast majority of circumstances CMake is both
-is generally preferred and is substantially more flexible.
+preferred and substantially more flexible.

 ### Supported LLVM Versions ###